shujiemao111/acc102-emerging-tech-career-explorer/README.md

 - The results can help students identify useful skills for future career preparation.

 ## 5. How to run
-1. Download this repository.
+1.Download this repository and extract it to a folder.
-2. Make sure `app.py`, `requirements.txt`, and `future_jobs_dataset.csv` are in the same folder.
+2.Make sure app.py, requirements.txt, and future_jobs_dataset.csv are in the same folder.
-3. Install the required libraries by running: `pip install -r requirements.txt`
-4. Run the app with the command: `streamlit run app.py`
+3.Open Anaconda Prompt and navigate to your project folder.
+4.Install required libraries:
+  pip install -r requirements.txt
+5.Run the Streamlit application: streamlit run app.py

 ## 6. Product link / Demo